News & Updates

 In the dialog you can change bit width of both address and data pins.
 When you changing bit width of the address pin you will see the number of available cells get updated while changing of the data bit width will affect the size of each cell.
 The number of cells is a power of 2 of the address bit width and the maximum number allowed in each cell is power of 2 of data bit width.

 In order to change value stored in a cell click it in the Data greed or move focus in the greed and navigate to the desired cell with you arrow keys and just type a new value.
 Value must be entered in hexadecimal format.
 You can also load values from a binary file.
-In order to select the file click "Load..." button and file open dialog will pop up.
+In order to load content of file in the ROM click "Load..." button.
+To save it in a file click "Save..." button.

 RAM